plombardi89/ambassador-gh685/README.md

 # Issue #1

 Copy and paste this into `ambassador.svc.yaml` and then `kubectl apply -f ambassador.svc.yaml`.
-This **SHOULD BE** the canonical way to do this on AWS
+This **SHOULD BE** the canonical way to do this on AWS.
+In the `HTTP/:80` case I was expecting a 301 or 302 redirect.

     ```yaml
     ---